dougpm/gcp_toolkit/README.md

-**gcp_toolkit** is a Python package that makes it easier to perform common operations on **Google Cloud Platform**, such as moving data from a BigQuery table to Storage or loading it into a **pandas** Data Frame for analysis.
+**gcp_toolkit** is a Python package that makes it easier to perform common operations on **Google Cloud Platform**, such as moving data from a BigQuery table to Storage or loading it into a **pandas** Data Frame.

 ## Main Features
 Here are some features: